moogacs/docs.buf.build/docs/configuration/v1beta1/buf-yaml.md

     - vendor/github.com/grpc-ecosystem/grpc-gateway/third_party/googleapis
 ```

 Which copy of `google/api/*.proto` wins?
-The answer is no one wins, so this is not allowed.
+The answer is no one wins.
+So Buf doesn't allow this.

 ### `lint`